Tough Job Interview Questions

 A lot of people say “no” to this, but it shouldn’t be you.
 Don’t say “no”.
 This question is asked to clarify whether you’ve prepared well for the interview or not.
 If not, you would say a “no” for sure.
 If “yes”, then you’ve something to ask or add.

-Prepare few tough job interview questions before or else if during the interview if you’ve got to have any question, ask here.
+Prepare few tough job interview questions before or else if during the interview; if you’ve got to have any questions, ask here.
 Ask the question politely and wait for the answer.
 It will show your interest in the company.

-Make sure that you’re not asking too specifically about the salary at the end because that will create an impression in the recruiters’ mind that all you care about is salary.
+Make sure that you’re not asking too specifically about the salary at the end because that will create an impression in the recruiters’ minds that all you care about is his salary.
 Whatever you asked should be well prepared in advance.

 These are a few tough job interview questions you will face in an interview.
 The tough job interview questions may seem usual.
 But if you prepare well and are really willing to get the job, the above list will help you get through.